-Funding for highways, bridges and other road infrastructure projects are partially funded through user fees paid into the Federal Highway Trust Fund.
-Cumulatively, since 1956, Oklahoma has received 98 percent of the fees paid into the fund back in allocations from the fund.
-In recent years, however, Oklahoma has received nearly 130 percent of the fees paid into the Highway Trust Fund.
+America’s highways, bridges and other road infrastructure projects are partially funded through user fees paid into the Federal Highway Trust Fund.
+Cumulatively, since 1956, Oklahoma has received back 98 percent of the fees our state paid into the fund back in allocations from the fund.
+In recent years, however, Oklahoma has received nearly 130 percent of the fees we have paid into the Highway Trust Fund.

 More on Transportation

 WASHINGTON – U.S. Sens.
 Jim Inhofe (R-Okla.) and James Lankford (R-Okla) and Congressmen Steve Russell (R-Okla.) and Tom Cole (R-Okla.), today praised the passage of H.R.
 5785, a bill which would ensure the continued safety of our nation’s airways by eliminating an unintended barrier to the hiring and retention of full-time Air Traffic Controller (ATC) Instructors.
 The bill removes a financial penalty for instructors willing to work full time in training our next generation of air traffic controllers.

 With just a few short weeks left in the year, I am pleased to report that lawmakers on both sides of the aisle in both chambers of Congress are working together to find common ground on issues that matter to the American people.
 In fact, last week alone brought with it legislative victories that proved the federal government can function under regular order--even when it is divided.